Spanish people use a lot of false anglicisms.

 Daniel.

 P.S.
 For more teaching fun, check out obscene conversations with English students.
 You won’t regret it.
 (That’s not a promise.)
-Or you could see some “obscene” Spanish expressions.
+Or you could learn some “obscene” Spanish expressions.

 I heard someone once say ¡un “relaxing” que te cagas!
 That was a good one.